-(And if you don’t want to read the whole article, I’ll tell you know that the Marmot Limestone 6P is my favorite because, although it’s a bit pricey, it’s completely bombproof and extremely versatile).
+(And if you don’t want to read the whole piece, I’ll tell you know that the Marmot Limestone 6P is my favorite).

 This tent has superb build quality.
 It’s extremely hard wearing (honestly, you can use it for weeks, possibly months, at a time and still be able to roll it out year after year).